vaibhavingle2007/YoutubeAds-Blocker/README.md

 ## Installation Steps

- - Create a new folder
+ - Downlode The File
- - Save all files in the folder
+ - Extract the Zip file
  - Unable Dev Mode on Chrome/Arc
  - Load it in Browser as an unpacked extension